 Even with the EU-UK Trade and Cooperation Agreement in place, all movements of goods between both blocks are subject to customs procedures.

-If goods comply with the Rules of Origin (RoO), zero tariffs and quotas are applicable on both EU and UK entries.
+If goods qualify for the Rules of Origin (RoO), zero duty may be applicable on both EU and UK entries.
 The importer is obliged to prove the preferential origin with a “Statement on origin” provided by the exporter, alternatively with records fulfilling the criteria defined by “Importers knowledge”.

 We manage your shipments both ways.
 Here is what we need to submit your exports and imports declarations:

 Power of Attorney to authorise Kuehne+Nagel to act as the direct representative in the completion and submission of customs declarations.
 To be completed only once.
 Please contact your European Kuehne+Nagel office for further instructions.